Newcastle Northstars: Adelaide

-Over the years the Northstars developed a healthy competitive rivalry with Adelaide franchises, the Adelaide Avalanche and Adelaide Adrenaline.
-The Northstars and Adelaide have a knack of facing off in big finals matches with both teams sharing in the winning spoils at different times.
+The Northstars developed a healthy competitive rivalry with Adelaide franchises, the Adelaide Avalanche and Adelaide Adrenaline.
+The Northstars and Adelaide face each other in finals matches with both teams sharing in the winning at different times.

 The Northstars and Avalanche met in the Goodall Cup deciders in 2005 and 2006.
 In 2005, the two teams fought for the regular season title with the Avalanche finishing first but the Northstars used their home crowd advantage in the final to secure a 3–1 victory.
 In 2006, the Northstars only snuck into the finals by finishing fourth but in the finals the dominated the Melbourne Ice in the semi's before meeting the Avalanche in the final.
 The Northstars played the perfect match, shutting out Adelaide and securing the cup with a 4–0 victory.

 In 2009 the North Stars were defeated by the Adrenaline in overtime in the Goodall Cup final, 3–2 in overtime.
 In 2010 the Adrenaline knocked out the Northstars in the semi-final, holding off a third period comeback by the Northstars to win 7–6.